Eitorf

-Eitorf is a municipality in the Rhein-Sieg district, in North Rhine-Westphalia, Germany.
+Eitorf (/de/) is a municipality in the Rhein-Sieg district, in North Rhine-Westphalia, Germany.
 It is situated on the river Sieg, approx. 25 km east of Bonn city.

 History

 Early history

 The area encompassing Eitorf was originally inhabited by the Sicambri, who were ultimately almost completely annihilated by the Romans.
 The area belonged to the unoccupied German settlement region Germania Libera.
 Afterwards, the Ripuarian Franks emerged from the Tenkterer and other Frankish people in the region and would go on to have a lengthy and complex relationship with the Romans – first as their opponents, then their vassals, and finally their heirs in ruling over all of France and Germany.
 The names of Frankish settlements from the time frequently have an -ingen ending, of which Köttingen is the only remaining local example.
 Upon the splitting of the Frankish Kingdom under Charlemagne, the area belonged first to the Kingdom of Louis the German and later to the Duchy of Lorraine.
 Under the Ottonian Dyanasty, the area belonged to the Duchy of Lower Lorraine in the Holy Roman Empire.
 Under Emperor Maximilian I, the Rhine-Sieg district belonged to the Lower Rhine District, which spread from the Meuse (Maas) to Bremen.
 The Duchy of Berg later arose in this same area.